apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitLab.md

 ## FAQ

 ### How to collect data from Gitlab server with Self-Signed Certificate

-There are two symptoms would exhibit when trying to collect data from a private Gitlab server with a Self-Signed certificate:
+There might be two problems when trying to collect data from a private GitLab server with a self-signed certificate:

-1. "Test Connection" report error, this can be solved by setting the environment variable `IN_SECURE_SKIP_VERIFY=true` for the `devlake` container
+1. "Test Connection" error.
+This can be solved by setting the environment variable `IN_SECURE_SKIP_VERIFY=true` for the `devlake` container
-2. "GitExtractor" fails to clone the repository due to certificate verification, sadly, both `gogit` and `git2go` that we are using don't seem to support insecure HTTPS at all.
+2. "GitExtractor" fails to clone the repository due to certificate verification, sadly, neither gogit nor git2go we are using supports insecure HTTPS.

 A better approach would be adding your root CA to the `devlake` container:

 1. Mount your `rootCA.crt` into the `devlake` container
 2. Add a `command` node to install the mounted certificate

 ```
   devlake:
     image: apache/devlake:v...